Electric scooters: Everything You Need to Know about the Battery

 Depending on the model and brand, the theoretical average driving range varies from 40 to 80 kilometres after a full charge cycle.
 The range may be somewhat shorter if, for example, you have to drive uphill, or you’re carrying a passenger.

-that you’re entitled to a zero emission premium in Flanders when you purchase an electric scooter?
+Did you know that you’re entitled to a zero emission premium in Flanders when you purchase an electric scooter?
 The premium for a class B electric scooter is up to 750 euros.
-You can find full details and conditions on this page
+You can find full details and conditions on this page.

 - Don’t wait until your battery is empty to recharge your e-scooter.
 Just arrived at work?
 Charge the battery.
 Just got home after work?
 Plug your electric scooter into the wall socket.

 - Will your scooter be standing idle for a while in the garage?
 Then make sure that the battery is properly charged.

 - Are you a sun worshipper or do you enjoy sub-zero temperatures?
 The same is not true of your electric scooter.
 Extreme temperatures, in either direction, are a no-go, so a sheltered spot or a free corner in the garage is vital.

 - Have your e-scooter checked once a year by a professional.
 Keeping the tyres at the right pressure and making sure the motor is working properly will keep your scooter in optimal condition, and this is sure to be good for your battery life.

 - Don’t exceed the maximum weight you’re allowed to transport.
 Any excess load will deplete the battery.

 - Always use the charger and adapter that are supplied with the battery.

 - After charging, always disconnect the battery from the charger and the mains.